iem-projects/CUBEmixer/README.txt

-3D-mixer: for the IEM CUBE and other environments Institut of Electronic Music and Acoustics Graz - 2005 Programming-Concept and Development: Musil, Ritsch, Zmoelnig based on  various developments on IEM Graz
+CUBEmixer: for the IEM CUBE and other environments Institut of Electronic Music and Acoustics Graz - 2005 Programming-Concept and Development: Musil, Ritsch, Zmoelnig based on  various developments on IEM Graz